confluentinc/ksql/docs/concepts/ksql-and-kafka-streams.rst

 |   from Python, Go, C#, JavaScript, shell           |                                                      |
 +----------------------------------------------------+------------------------------------------------------+

-KSQL is usually not a good fit for BI reports and ad-hoc querying, or queries with random access patterns.
+KSQL is usually not a good fit for BI reports and ad-hoc querying, or queries with random access patterns, because it's a continuous query system on data streams.

 Next Steps
 **********